DCy4/DCy4/README.md

 - 👋 Hello world, I’m David.
-- 🚩 I’m a Software Engineer in the making.
+- 🚩 I’m a Software Engineer and CyberSecurity student.
 - 🚀 I’m looking to collaborate on any fun new projects.